bencvt/LibShapeDraw/README.md

 A better alternative is to keep the LibShapeDraw binary separate and reference it via classpath.
 Here's a step-by-step:

-1. Get a copy of a LibShapeDraw release jar.
-You can use either the normal release or the special dev release (named `LibShapeDraw-VERSION-deobf.jar`).
+1.  **Get a copy of a LibShapeDraw release jar.** You can use either the normal release or the special dev release (named `LibShapeDraw-VERSION-deobf.jar`).
     Check the [downloads list](https://github.com/bencvt/LibShapeDraw/downloads).
-    Either release type will work for *compiling* your mod, but the dev release is recommended as its identifiers are all MCP-deobfuscated.
-Without this deobfuscation, you wouldn't be able to *test/debug* your mod without doing a full reobfuscate/deploy.
+    Either release type will work for *compiling* your mod, but only the dev release lets you *test/debug* your MCP mod without doing a full reobfuscate/deploy.

-2. Copy the LibShapeDraw jar to `jars/bin`.
+2.  **Copy the LibShapeDraw jar to `jars/bin`.**

-3. Open `conf/mcp.cfg` and scroll down to the `[RECOMPILE]` section.
+3.  **Edit `conf/mcp.cfg`.** Scroll down to the `[RECOMPILE]` section.
 There is a property named `ClassPathClient`; this is where we will add a reference to the LibShapeDraw jar.
 Add `,%(DirJars)s/bin/LibShapeDraw-VERSION-deobf.jar` (changing `VERSION` as appropriate) to the end of the line.

-If you want to use an IDE, you'll need to add the LibShapeDraw jar to the build path there as well.
+If you prefer to use an IDE, you'll need to add the LibShapeDraw jar to the build path there as well.
 In Eclipse, go to the Project Explorer pane and expand `jars/bin`.
 Right-click the LibShapeDraw jar, Build Path, Add to Build Path.

 ### Other resources